-In the meather of

-In the matter of: ) ORDER FOR RECOUNT

-A Recount of the (Election) for (Title of Office) for the (District), held on (Date) ) ORDER FOR RECOUNT

-on (Date) )

-On (Date Recount Petition was filed), a recount petition was filed by (Petitioner's Name), a candidate for the office of (Office Title) for the (District), at the (Election) held on (Date).

-The petition requests a recount of (list specific wards or municipalities) for the office of (Office Title).

-The filing officer has reviewed the petition.
+In t he matter of:) ODDED FOR DECOUNT for (ecount of the (Election) (Title of Office) the (District), held Date)))) ORDER FOR RECOUNT On ((Date Recount Petition was filed the office of (Office Title) for th l), a re e (Dis ecount petition was filed by (Petitioner's Name), a candidate strict), at the (Election) held on (Date).
+The petition requests a recount of (l ist sp ecific wards or municipalities) for the office of (Office Title). filing officer has reviewed the prived and accepted. etitic on.
 The petition is sufficient.
-Any applicable fee has been received and accepted.

-Pursuant to Wis.
-Stat. § 9.01:

-IT IS ORDERED THAT:

-- A recount be conducted of all the votes cast for the office of (Office Title) for the (District) at 1. the (Election) held on (Election Date) in (list of specific wards or municipalities). - 2.
-The board of canvassers convene at (Time) on (Date) at (Location), to begin the recount. - 3.
-The recount be completed by the board of canvassers immediately. - The clerk transmits a certified canvass report of the result of the recount and a copy of the 4. minutes of the recount proceedings to the Wisconsin Elections Commission immediately after the completion of the recount.
+Any applicable fee has been Purs suant to Wis.
+Stat. § 9.01: IT I S ORDERED THAT: 1. otes cast for the office of (Office Title) for the (District) at e) in (list of specific wards or municipalities).
+2. The board of canvassers conve ne at (Time) on (Date) at (Location), to begin the recount.
+3. The recount be completed by t he bo ard of canvassers immediately.
+4. dings ass report of the result of the recount and a copy of the to the Wisconsin Elections Commission immediately Date ed: erk's Name) erk's Title)

-Dated:

-(Clerk's Name) (Clerk's Title)
+SAMPLE PUBLIC NOTICE